PONVORY™ (ponesimod) Patient Support

-To get your patient started in the Wellness Companion Program, you can complete a Prescription Enrollment Form.
+To get your patient started in the Wellness Companion Program, you can complete a Prescription Enrollment Form or use the Provider Portal.
 Once your patient signs the Patient Authorization, they will be contacted by a dedicated Wellness Companion for support during the treatment onboarding process.

 *The Wellness Companion Program is limited to education for patients about their Janssen therapy, its administration, and/or their disease.
 It is intended to supplement a patient's understanding of their therapy.
 It does not provide medical advice, health coaching or improved wellness as a result of engaging with the program, replace a treatment plan from the patient's doctor or nurse, provide case management services, or serve as a reason to prescribe.

 Janssen CarePath Patient Account

 Your patients and caregivers can create an online account at MyJanssenCarePath.com where they can learn about their health insurance coverage, enroll in the Janssen CarePath Savings Program and manage their benefits, and find support throughout their treatment journey.

 If you have questions, please call a Janssen CarePath Care Coordinator at 877-CarePath (877-227-3728), Monday-Friday, 8:00 AM to 8:00 PM ET.
 Multilingual phone support is available.